Duplicate Certificate of Title Request

 How do I request a duplicate Certificate of Title?

 - In person at any of the MVA's full service branch offices.
 The request must include a completed Application for Duplicate Certificate of Title that has been signed by all vehicle owners, and the original title if it is available (e.g. the title is altered or mutilated).
-If you wish to receive the duplicate title when you apply in person, you also will need to bring in proof of your identity such as your driver's license because the duplicate title will only be released to the vehicle owner.
+A copy of the owner(s) valid driver's license or state issued ID must accompany the application.
+The duplicate title will be mailed the next business day to the address on record with the MVA.

 May someone other than the vehicle owner obtain a duplicate certificate of title?

 Yes, under certain circumstances, the representative of a vehicle owner may obtain the duplicate title.
-However, the representative may need one of the following documents:
+However, the representative may need one of the following documents and the representative will need to present their state issued ID:

 - Letters of Administration – authorizes a representative of a deceased owner to act on behalf of the owner, which would include obtaining a duplicate title for the vehicle.